 The club and or your teams individual coaches/managers will email team members in the event a practice or game is cancelled.
 You can also look up HRM field closures which are updated by 3:00 pm daily throughout the summer season.
 During the winter season if HRM schools are closed due to weather, all sessions in school gyms are cancelled.
 United DFC will make a decision about turf practice cancellations.
 The league and the facilities may also decide to close/ cancel games at their discretion.

 Field locations and directions can be found on the HRM website.

 Community is a program for players who want a more relaxed, fun environment where they are able to play with their friends, in their local community.
-Players looking for a program with more emphasis on development and skills then a prospects or performance team might be the right choice.
-Prospects and performance teams will not necessarily be based in your local community and will ask for more commitment and higher skill level than community.
+Players looking for a program with more emphasis on development and skills may consider the performance stream.
+Performance teams will not necessarily be based in your local community and will ask for more commitment and higher skill level than community.
 You can chat with the Technical Directors if you are unsure which is the best fit.

 This depends on what the player's/ family's goals are for the season.
-If the players are looking for a more relaxed, fun environment where they are able to play with their friends in their community, then the community/ recreation level may be for them.
-The U8 Community/ Recreation program takes place during weeknights and rarely has soccer on the weekends.
+If the players are looking for a more relaxed, fun environment where they are able to play games, then the Mini program may be the best fit for them.
+The U8 Mini program takes place during weeknights and rarely has soccer on the weekends.
 If the player/ family is looking for more emphasis on skill development and are available for weekend jamborees then Skills Centers may be the right choice.
 You can chat with the Technical Directors if you are unsure which is the best fit for your child.

 Yes, they might.
 At the community level there are 2 birthyears in a single group.
 For examples, the U10 age group has U9 and U10 players.